How to Protect Against Ransomware With a 3-2-1-1 Strategy

 Why Immutability Matters

-While the meaning behind the three digits of the 3-2-1 rule hasn’t changed, the added one makes all the difference in the world because it stands for immutability.
+While the meaning behind the three digits of the 3-2-1 backup rule hasn’t changed, the added one makes all the difference because it stands for immutability.
 Immutable backups are saved in a write-once-read-many-times format that can’t be altered or deleted—even by hackers and admins

-A good example is Arcserve OneXafe network-attached storage, which employs a file system based on an immutable object store, with every object written only once.
-Any modifications you make to your file system create new immutable objects.
-There isn’t any way to reverse this immutability.
+Using a file system based on an immutable object store—with every object written only once—means any modifications you make to your file system create new immutable objects, and there isn’t any way to reverse this immutability.

 Even if hackers get their hands on compromised admin credentials and gain full access to your network, immutability makes it harder for them to delete your copies or alter the data’s state.
 The bottom line is that you won’t have to pay a ransom to recover your data if attacked.